top of page

 Welch, Joseph Spencer & Nathan B. Oman (eds.).
 University of Illinois Press, forthcoming.

 This essay argues that the distinctive theological commitments of the Mormon tradition support a model of moral agency and moral obligation that resonates with the commitments of feminist ethics of care.
 Care ethicists have defended relational accounts of moral agency that focus on the importance of embodiment and situatedness in moral reasoning; Mormon theology presents an embodied, relational God as the moral ideal for human beings.
 I argue that fully committing to the care ethics framework already implicit in Mormon theology and scripture could support emancipatory approaches to the Church's teachings on gender, sexuality, and global justice.
-Please reach out for a draft.
+Draft available upon request.

 I continue work on these topics as the Theology Feature Editor for the Exponent II magazine, a feminist space for women and gender minorities across the Mormon spectrum.